 • Did you forget anything like a lead form or thank you page?

-It is always helpful to have an extra pair of eyes evaluate your surveys.
+It is always helpful to have an extra pair of eyes to evaluate your website surveys.
 You don't want to deploy an inadequate survey and start collecting wrong information.

 Therefore, always test your surveys.
 Send them to your team or use a control group to measure their efficacy.